-Figure 7.4: Charicature of spread of bandwidth with interatomic spacing for a two-band model.
-In the atomic limit, the orbitals have energies ε^1 and ε^2 type) were divalent, then the two electrons donated would completely fill the single orbital on each site.
+Let us think for a second about what should result in this situation.
+If each atom (of either type) were divalent, then the two electrons donated would completely fill the single orbital on each site.
 In this case, both bands would be completely filled with both spin-up and spin-down electrons.